fyog/snes_controller/README.md

 # snes_controller
 SNES CONTROLLER

+This program is a driver for the SNES controller as per the specs for CPSC 359.
+This program will be used to control the frogger game in the future

-Set up files in this way:
+To set up the files in this way:

 > SNES folder
   makefile